Qimmah Russo Flaunts Perky Cleavage & Insane Abs In Lavender & Mint Swimsuit

 The fitness icon looked incredible in a swimsuit that did nothing but favors for her figure.
 The top half of the halter-style one-piece crossed at her neck and only covered her breasts, exposing her perky cleavage and chiseled abs.

-The high-cut legs of the bathing suit put the curve of her hips and her thick thighs on display.
+The high-cut legs of the bathing suit put the curve of her hips and thick thighs on display.
 The garment also clung to her bodacious booty.

 The colors of the swimwear were also unusual.
 The majority of the swimming costume was mint green, but the overlapping strip was a cool lavender.
 The colors contrasted with each other but complemented her deep, rich skin tone.